mich-hales/employee-tracker/README.md

 ## Mock-Up

-The following image shows a mock-up of the application being used from the command line:
+The following image shows a preview of the application being used:

 ![A screenshot showing the command-line employee management application](./Assets/thumbnail.png)